kaylavi/AllAboutEggs/README.md

 An over-medium egg is also flipped, but the yolk is only slightly runny.

 ## Scrambled Eggs
-Before adding them onto a frying pan, the eggs are stirred/whipped together, combining both the yolk and eggs whites.
-Scrambled eggs
+Scrambled eggs are a typically served during breakfast.
+Before adding them onto a frying pan, the eggs are stirred/whipped together, combining both the yolk and eggs whites and giving the final cooked eggs a yellow color.
+Milk or cream is sometimes added to the eggs to make them more silky, along with some light seasoning or herbs for flavor.
+Scrambled Eggs can be eaten plain or have different toppings added to them to create an omelet!
+Some common omelet additives include tomatoes, mushrooms, spinach, onions, cheese, or different meats such as sausage, bacon, or ham!
+The combinations you can make are endless.
 ## Boiled Eggs
 Boiled Eggs
 ## Poached Eggs